UB-IoT-Lab/CBRSdata/README.md

 - sensor_distance: distance between the CPE and the serving base station, measured in Kilometer (km)

 #### Elmira KPI Dataset
-The kpi_data_elmira.csv dataset contains Reference Signal Received Power (RSRP) data from a CBRS-based private LTE network deployed in the City of Elmira, NY.
-Data was collected at 12 static locations using CPE transceivers mounted on exterior walls of homes to communicate with the Base Station (BS).
-The data collection spanned over two years, from March 7, 2024, to November 11, 2024 (Continuing), with an hourly sampling rate.
+The kpi_data_elmira.csv dataset contains Reference Signal Received Power (RSRP) data from a CBRS-based private LTE network deployed in Elmira, NY.
+Data was captured at 12 static locations using CPE transceivers mounted on the exterior walls of homes.
+The collection period spans from March 7, 2024, to November 11, 2024 (ongoing), with data recorded at an hourly rate.
 Key features of the KPI dataset include:

 - coll_time_round: data collection time
 - Date Time (RAW): Serial date number representing the exact moment of data collectio.